Chart Color Schemes

 Regency Downs is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Regency Downs' dwellings, as per the latest Census, were entirely houses (100.0%) with none classified as semi-detached, apartments, or other (0.0%).
-This contrasts with Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Regency Downs stood at 26.6%, similar to Brisbane metro, with mortgaged dwellings at 55.6% and rented ones at 17.8%.
-The median monthly mortgage repayment was $1,517, lower than the Brisbane metro average of $1,863.
-Weekly rent median was $368 compared to Brisbane metro's $380.
-Nationally, Regency Downs' mortgage repayments were significantly lower than Australia's average of $1,863, and rents were less than the national figure of $375.
+The dwelling structure in Regency Downs, as per the latest Census, consisted entirely of houses with 0.0% other dwellings, compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Regency Downs was at 26.6%, similar to Brisbane metro, with mortgaged dwellings at 55.6% and rented ones at 17.8%.
+The median monthly mortgage repayment in the area was $1,517, lower than Brisbane's average of $1,863.
+The median weekly rent figure was recorded at $368, compared to Brisbane metro's $380.
+Nationally, Regency Downs's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing